-Level Course Name Number Semester Credits

-CP Discovering and Responding to the Call of 113 One ·5
+Level Course Name Number Semester Credits CP Universal Call to Holiness 120 One ·5

-Christ

 This course offers an in-depth look at the Universal Call to Holiness.
-Christ's call to "Be holy as your Father in Heaven is holy," leads every Christian to a lifelong path of conversion.
+Christ's call to "be holy as your Father in Heaven is holy," leads every Christian to a lifelong path of conversion.
 This path may take one of four forms: Marriage, Holy Orders, Consecrated Life, and Single Life.
 Students will explore the unique graces and beauties associated with each state of life.
-Students will leave this course with a better understanding of discernment, a deeper spiritual life and a clearer understanding of how to foster their personal relationship with Jesus Christ.
+Students will leave this course with a better understanding of discernment, a deeper spiritual life, and a clearer understanding of how to foster their personal relationship with Jesus Christ.

-Level Course Name Number Semester Credits CP Ecumenical and Interreligious Studies 114 One ·5
+Level Course Name Number Semester Credits CP World Religions 121 One ·5

-The purpose of this course is to help students understand the manner in which the Catholic Church relates to non-Catholic Christians as well as to other religions in the world.
-Building on the foundational truth that Jesus Christ established the Catholic Church and entrusted to her the fullness of God's Revelation, the course is intended to help students to recognize the ways in which important spiritual truths can also be found in non-Catholic Christian churches and ecclesial communities as well as in non-Christian religions.
-It is also intended to help them to recognize the ways in which others systems of belief and practice differ from the Catholic faith.
+The purpose of this course is to help students understand the manner in which the Catholic Church relates to the other major religions of the world.
+Building on the foundational truth that Jesus Christ established the Catholic Church and entrusted to her the fullness of God's Revelation, this course will help students to recognize the ways in which non-Christian religions often reflect rays of the one Truth.